-In spite of having several spreadsheet tools and other similar applications, we still prefer to work along with the Microsoft Excel itself.
+In spite of having several spreadsheet tools and other similar applications, we still prefer to work along with Microsoft Excel itself.
 This is because this spreadsheet program makes your job pretty handy if you know the way to use it.
 Whether you are a small businessman or working in a corporate office, Excel worksheet has now become a quite helpful and essential resource for daily users.

-This application is mainly used for recording and manipulating the numerical data for various purposes.
+This application is mainly used for recording and manipulating numerical data for various purposes.
 Because of its straightforward functions and easy-to-use features, it has been always the primary means of every corporate user.
 In this guide, there are the 10 major helpful excel tips and tricks that one must need to know.

 Microsoft Excel Tips and Tricks

 In this post we will cover the following Excel Tips and Tricks, which we think are the most useful ones:

 - Use Filter Command to Hide Unwanted Data

 - Remove the Blank Records

 - Take Screenshot using Excel Camera

 - Link the cells to your email address